Snow bunting: Vocalizations

-The call is a distinctive rippling whistle, per,r,r,rit and the typical Plectrophenax warble hudidi feet feet feew hudidi.
+The call is a distinctive rippling whistle, per,r,r,rit, and the song is a brief but loud warble hudidi feet feet feew hudidi.

 Snow buntings use vocalizations to communicate among each other and males will have a song to attract the female.
 The communication calls are done by both the male and the female and they tend to be emitted in flight or in the ground, while the males will often emit the song from a perching position or in a flight display.
 The males will start singing as soon as they will reach the breeding grounds, and will stop once they find a mate.
 Studies have shown that the quality and the rate at which a song is emitted affect the reproductive success of a male.
-The rate of a song measured by the number of strophes per minute is limited by the foraging needs of the male; therefore, a male that is able to sing more frequently shows that he is more successful and effective in his foraging behavior.
-The song becomes an indicator of the parental care qualities of the male, since having an effective foraging behavior will provide a better probability of survival of the nestlings.
+The rate of a song measured by the number of strophes per minute is limited by the foraging needs of the male; therefore, a male that is able to sing more frequently shows that he is more successful and effective in his foraging behaviour.
+The song becomes an indicator of the parental care qualities of the male, since having an effective foraging behaviour will provide a better probability of survival of the nestlings.
 Females will then choose their mates based on their song rate.

 Within snow buntings, vocalizations in males are unique to each individual, although there is certain syllable sharing between one another.
 The uniqueness of each song reveals a capacity of recognition between individuals and has an effect in the individual fitness and reproductive success.
 The songs have duration of 2 seconds and have a frequency of 2 to 6 kHz.
 Each song is composed of similar and dissimilar figures that create different motifs that will alternate and repeat, resulting in a unique pattern for every male individual.